FabianMPunkt/Newtron/README.md

 ## A little Arduino-based USB device that reads Serial data from a "TesT" - Newton-meter and transmits it directly to the Computer

-Alright then,
+## Introduction:

-this little project is made to read the USBSerial output of one these ["TesT"-devices](https://www.test-gmbh.com/de/produkte/pruefmaschinen/einfache-pruefrahmen/modell-105/).
+This little project is made to read the USBSerial output of one these ["TesT"-devices](https://www.test-gmbh.com/de/produkte/pruefmaschinen/einfache-pruefrahmen/modell-105/).
 It will process the readings, turn them all into positive values and save the highes value.

 With the press of a button the highest value will the be sent to the computer using the "Keyboard.h" library.